-Groups of students from various film schools around the world were invited to take part in a special project to create documentary films about China – its people, its culture and landscapes – from an external perspective.
+Groups of students from various film schools around the world were invited to take part in a special project to create documentary films about China – portraying the people, the culture and landscapes – from an external perspective.
 Each group was hosted in one of the country’s regions.
-Each visiting student was accompanied by a local student, who escorted him and assisted the visiting student in producing a film about a specific subject in the area in which he or she is staying.
+The visiting students were accompanied by local students, who escorted them and assisted them in producing a film about a specific subject in the area in which they were staying.

-In the summer of 2016, as part of the participation of Tel Aviv University in the project, five students traveled to the city of Ordos in Inner Mongolia.
-Their films explored Mongolian culture and landscape, and the meeting between tradition and progress.
+In the summer of 2017, The Steve Tisch School of Film and Television – Tel Aviv University participated in the project, and six students traveled to the city of Kaifeng in Henan Province, China.
+Their films portrayed sensitive images of working people, and the meeting between tradition and progress.
 During their stay, the students filmed and edited their films.

 Water Bonds won the third prize at the Golden Lens awards 2017, and Tea Mountains won a Special Prize.

 Guoliang village is situated on the top of a steep cliff.
 For years it was secluded from the cities around it, until 13 people from the village had dug a tunnel with their bear hands.
 In their stories and their fate today, the villagers reveal the heavy price the community paid for the ideal that they believed in.

 Through the eyes of Dai, an 82 years old passionate tea grower, we witness the processes behind the Chinese tea culture, from the growing leaf to the drinking glass.
 Will the old tradition survive the transition towards the modern era?